WesleyGDucharme/fall25-csc-bioinf/week2/report.md

 - Codon File doesn’t have .readline(); iterate with for line in fh.

-- When reading/writing FASTA in Codon, we avoid BioPython entirely.
+- When reading/writing FASTA in Codon, this avoids BioPython entirely.

 Imports & stdlib